adtzlr/snapsy/README.md

 A minimal example.
 Snapshots must have shapes `(n_snapshots, n_dim)`, point- and cell- data `(n_snapshots, ...)` and the dimension of the signal must be compatible with snapshots, i.e. `(n_steps, n_dim)`.
 The second dimension of snapshots and the signal are optional, 1d-arrays are also supported.
+The model result will be of shape `(n_steps, ...)`.

 ### Array-based input data
 ```python